-All content in the app is free, and new issues will download regularly to your Newsstand.
+All content in the app is free and new issues will download regularly.

-Our monthly issues feature a hand-picked selection of Cochrane Systematic Reviews, specifically abridged to provide the best possible reading experience.
-The themed sections in every issue are colour-coded throughout so that you can easily find content relevant to you.
+Our monthly issues feature a hand-picked selection of Cochrane Systematic Reviews, specifically chosen by the Editor-in-chief.
+Abridged Cochrane Reviews provide the best possible tablet and phone reading experience and they are downloadable for reading offline.
 The Bookmark feature allows you to create your own special collection of Cochrane Reviews across issues.
 Additionally, the title page for every review includes a link to the full version of the review available on the Cochrane Library.